mountainprotocol/tokens/README.md

 # Mountain Protocol USD

-This smart contract implements a custom rebasing ERC-20 token with additional features like pausing, blacklisting, access control, and upgradability.
+This smart contract implements a custom rebasing ERC-20 token with additional features like pausing, blocklisting, access control, and upgradability.
 The contract aims to reflect the T-Bills APY into the token value through a reward multiplier mechanism.
 Users receive a proportional number of shares when they deposit tokens, and the number of tokens they can withdraw is calculated based on the current reward multiplier.
 The addRewardMultiplier function is called once a day to adjust the reward multiplier, ensuring accurate reflection of the yield from 3 months maturity T-Bills.

 ## Features

 - OZ Access Control
 - Rebasing token mechanism
 - Minting and burning functionality
-- Blacklisting addresses
+- Blocklisting addresses
 - Pausing
 - Reward multiplier system
 - EIP-2612 permit support